-The last two days I’ve walked outside and considered going back in for a jacket.
+The last two days I’ve walked outside and considered going back in for hoodies.
 In my mind, that’s good enough to start thinking about fall.
 Seasonal changes mean seasonal releases, and this time I have not one but TWO fall collections to show you.
 Well, three if you count the Zoya ones as separate.
 Here ya are:

 In the Flair set you get six intense colors, split between metals and bright jewel tones.
 The wear time on these is the typical 5-7 days.
 The consistency is pretty standard for Zoya polishes too, except I did find it easy to overload the brush on the red shade.

 - Tris – asphalt grey with a definite olive cast and a metallic finish